-The group has an investment in Papua New Guinea.
-The movement in the Kina/Fiji dollar exchange rates are recorded in equity and will be realized on disposal of the investment.
-The group has transactional currency exposures.
-Such exposures arises from purchases by the group in currencies other than Fijian dollars.
+The Group has investments in Papua New Guinea.
+The movement in the Kina/Fiji dollar exchange rates are recorded in equity and will be realised on disposal of the investment.
+The Group has transactional currency exposures.
+Such exposures arises from purchases by the Group in currencies other than Fijian dollars.